dalehamel/bpftrace-internals-doc/docs/00030-ntop-support.md

 `inet_ntop`, then return the string representation of this value.

 That concludes the work that was done to get support IPv4 network addresses!
-As this wis my main (and probably the main) use-case, IPv6 support could come later.
+As this was my main (and probably the main) use-case, IPv6 support could come later.

 ## tcp tools enabled by ntop support